xames3/smart/docs/source/explained/docker/index.rst

 so I had to improvise and make my work machine last me a while longer.

 As some of you know, I love writing code.
-It's what I do for the most part, and during lockdown, I wrote a lot!
+It's what I do for the most part, and during lockdown, I wrote a lot.
 I tried to keep myself busy with work and other side projects, and while doing that, I got my machine messy really quick.
 I had multiple versions of Python, Rust, various dependencies, configs, tools, and frameworks that I won't be using after my *"experimentation"* phase.